inexxt/GTAP2019/Description.md

 As the space of 1-combinators is much bigger than the space of bijections, we cannot hope for getting the same thing back - but this is a good thing!
 What we are actually getting is a normalized version of the program defined by 1-combinator.

 What we would like would be of course an "optimized" version of such a program.
 The procedure outlined cannot guarantee that at this moment - the reason for this is that we lack the `un-norm-Pi` function, that would serve as a counterpart of `Pi-norm` function.
 However, this is actually the only missing element of the puzzle!
-What we have now is the optimizer for the low-level language describing the permutations (lists of adjecent transpositions) (TODO think more about that)
+What we have now is the optimizer for the low-level language describing the permutations (lists of adjecent transpositions) **(TODO think more about that)**
 And, of course, it is possible that such a function will be developed in the future, giving us the ultimate optimizer for the whole stack.

-## TODO
-Define adjecent swaps